Pseudo-Council of Sinuessa

 The Latin phrase "quia prima sedes non judicatur a quoquam" means roughly "for the occupant of the highest see cannot be judged by anyone", and the anecdote was produced in later centuries as evidence for the doctrine of papal supremacy.

 Forged account

 A primary Latin account of the pseudo-Council of Sinuessa was collected by Giovanni Domenico Mansi in 1759.

 Döllinger summarizes the commonly-received account:

 Döllinger dates the forgery to the reign of Symmachus, when Symmachus himself was being forced to answer to a synod convened by Theodoric, and himself was being threatened with deposition.

 Later uses and criticism

+Robert Bellarmine seems to imply validity to the Council of Sinuessa, writing, "At the Council of Sinvessanus, the Fathers said: "The First See will be judged by no man."
+These words are related from that council by Pope Nicholas in his epistle to the Emperor Michael."

 The story of Marcellinus and the Council of Sinuessa has been cited by later writers in support of papal supremacy.

 Vice versa, one scholar writes that during the reign of Antipope Alexander V, Jean Gerson used the story "to prove the legitimacy of a council assembled without the authority of the pope."